Cryotherapy kills cancer cells by freezing them. It can cure small, early stage kidney cancers.

 In research studies there have been no major complications in patients treated with cryotherapy through a cut in the skin (incision).

-Complications in people who had cryotherapy through keyhole surgery are very rare, but have included bowel injury, breathing difficulties and an abnormal heart rate.
+Complications in people who had cryotherapy through keyhole surgery are very rare.
+They have included bowel injury, breathing difficulties and an abnormal heart rate.